Carnegie Hall: Zankel Hall

-Zankel Hall, on the Seventh Avenue side of the building, is named after Judy and Arthur Zankel, who funded a renovation of the venue.
+Zankel Hall, located below ground on the Seventh Avenue side of the building, is named after Judy and Arthur Zankel, who funded a renovation of the venue.
 Originally called simply Recital Hall, this was the first auditorium to open to the public in April 1891.
 It had a balcony, elevated side galleries, a beamed ceiling, and removable seats.
 The space was an oratorio hall capable of accommodating over 1,000 people, and it could double as a banquet hall.
 There was a full kitchen service, as well as a dais on either side.
 The space was originally designed with dimensions of 90 by 96 ft.
 Following renovations made in 1896, it was renamed Carnegie Lyceum.
 It was leased to the American Academy of Dramatic Arts in 1896, then converted into the Carnegie Hall Cinema in May 1961.
 The venue became a performance space in 1997.

 The completely reconstructed Zankel Hall opened in September 2003.
 It is accessed from Seventh Avenue, where there is a marquee.
-Two escalators lead to the balcony and orchestra levels.
-The venue could be arranged with either a center stage, an end stage, or no stage.
+Two escalators lead down to the balcony and orchestra levels.
+The venue can be configured with the stage at either one end of the hall or in the center.
 This is accomplished through the division of the floor into nine sections, each 45 ft wide with a separate lift underneath.
 There are 599 seats in Zankel Hall, spread across two levels.
 The parterre level seats a total of 463 and the mezzanine level seats 136.
 Each level has several boxes perpendicular to the stage; there are 54 seats in six boxes on the parterre level and 48 seats in four boxes on the mezzanine level.
 The boxes on the parterre level are raised above the level of the stage.
 Zankel Hall is wheelchair-accessible.
 Its stage is 44 ft wide and 25 ft deep.

 Due to the limited space available on the land lot, the construction of Zankel Hall required excavating 8,000 ft3 of additional basement space, at some points only 10 ft under the Stern Auditorium's parquet level.
 The excavations descended up to 22 ft below the original space's floor and came as close as 9 ft to the adjacent subway tunnel.
 This also required the removal of twelve cast-iron columns holding up the Main Hall.
 In its place, a temporary framework of steel pipe columns, supporting I-beam girders and thick Neoprene insulation pads, was installed.
 JaffeHolden Acoustics installed the soundproofing, which filters out noise from both the street and the subway.
 An elliptical concrete wall, measuring 12 in wide, surrounds Zankel Hall and supports the Stern Auditorium.
 The elliptical enclosure measures 114 ft long and 76 ft wide.
 The walls are sloped at a 7-degree angle and contain sycamore paneling.
 The lighting and sound equipment is mounted from twenty-one trusses.